 Fun fact: According to A Bullseye View (Target's corporate blog), the red bullseye pattern on the dog's face is a vegetable-based, nontoxic paint that's actually approved by the Humane Society.
 Perhaps the most pampered pooch this side of Minneapolis, the VIP pup has a closet full of custom-made outfits for special events, including an Iditarod parka and booties, and he's even been spotted flying first class.

 Since 1994, its plastic hangers have been recycled via a closed-loop, zero-waste reuse program.
-And according to Target's blog, The Bullseye View, "In 2017 alone, the number of hangers we saved from landfills could circle the globe nearly five times."
+And according to Target's blog, A Bullseye View, "In 2017 alone, the number of hangers we saved from landfills could circle the globe nearly five times."
 The company also gives customers back five cents per each reusable bag used during checkout, returning more than $3.5 million to its customers in 2018.

 Target has even committed to sourcing 100% sustainable cotton products by 2022—and it's now working with Nest Ethical Handcraft Program to give shoppers clearer indications that certain handmade items are responsibly sourced in other countries.
 Freshwater stewardship, a willingness to reduce its carbon footprint, and a general commitment to diversity and inclusion in its workforce are just several more of the company's tenets—and its list of philanthropic and eco-conscious causes goes on.

 Returns Are Always Free

 Regardless of where, or how, you purchased your Target product, returns by mail never incur shipping fees.
 Simply visit the online return center, print out a prepaid label, and Bob's your uncle.
 Plus, if you'd like to return something in-store but you lost (or don't have) your receipt, Target's Guest Service can easily find it via your original method of payment.

 Target Is An Innovator

-Despite the demise of former-heavyweight discounters retailers (JCPenney, Kmart, Sears) in this notoriously difficult retail landscape, Target has grown to be the country's eighth-largest retail brand, with retail sales surging past $75 billion in 2018.
+Despite the demise of former-heavyweight discounters retailers (JCPenney, Kmart, Sears) in this notoriously difficult retail landscape, Target has grown to be the country's eighth-largest retail brand, with retail sales surging past $77 billion in 2019.
 And while its profits rise, Target is also rising to the climate's growing challenges.
-In 2018 alone, the store opened more than 24 easier-to-shop and smaller-scale store formats, adapting to the changing needs of shoppers in urban areas and those near college campuses.
+In 2018 alone, the store opened around 30 easier-to-shop and smaller-scale store formats, adapting to the changing needs of shoppers in urban areas and those near college campuses.